 These qualities make silicone one of the most important sealing materials in aerospace production, deployed in over 20 separate areas of aircraft.
 One important use of silicone is keeping together parts that have different coefficients of thermal expansion, which would come apart if they were not connected by a thermal-resilient seal.

 Besides handling temperature changes, aerospace seals must also be able to resist chemical effects.
 Fuels, solvents, and corrosion can all warp seals if the proper materials are not selected.

 To address this, researchers are currently developing silicone-based materials that resist chemical changes from fuels and solvents even more effectively than normal silicone.
-Another material that is proving useful for this application is perfluoroelastomer, more commonly or the brand name Kalrez.
+Another material that is proving useful for this application is perfluoroelastomer, more commonly known by the abbreviation FFKM or the brand name Kalrez.
 FFKM combines the durability of elastomers with the chemical resistance of Teflon, and can resist chemicals such as jet fuels and lubricating oils as well as high temperatures.
 This makes it useful for purposes such as sealing bearing chambers and gearboxes.

 Specialized materials such as silicones, PTFE and FFKM have been developed to provide seals that can handle the extreme temperature conditions and harsh chemical environments found in aircraft.
 Innovative applications of these materials are helping improve aircraft efficiency and extend functionality, empowering the aerospace industry to continue advancing ever onwards and upwards.